Welcome to today's edition of the Rush 24-7 podcast.

 He's out there saying much the same kind of thing.

-As far as Hoffa's concerned, how do we know that Obama didn't suggest Hoffa make those statements?
+Now, again, and I'm serious about this, as far as Hoffa is concerned, how do we know that Obama didn't suggest Hoffa make those statements?

 They're not commenting.

-How do we know the president didn't tell Bite me what to say?
+How do we know the president didn't tell Bite Me what to say?

-Well, I mean, if there's no apology, if there's no rebuke from the guy who tried to set the tone on civility after the Gabriel Gifford shooting and all this, the guy who wants us all to work together, got a big bipartisan speech coming up, and he uh he allows himself to be introduced in this manner and there's no response to it.
+Well, I mean, if there's no apology, if there's no rebuke from the guy who tried to set the tone on civility after the Gabriel Gifford shooting and all this, the guy who wants us all to work together, got a big bipartisan speech coming up, and he allows himself to be introduced in this manner and there's no response to it, then how do we know Obama didn't authorize this?

 There's no apology, no rebuke.

-The question is gonna remain open, the question will remain legitimate.
+The question will remain legitimate.

 And that, ladies and gentlemen, is exactly how a community organizer who was mentored and inspired by Jeremiah Wright behaves.